Charterhouse Bridge looks similar today, give or take a few notches

 up to what is now Twycross Road and then along and down Frith

 Hill Road, joining Deanery Road.
-The name was changed at some
+The road's name was changed at some

 stage between 1919 and 1934.
 The bridge is Victorian Gothic

-and built of Bargate stone and was initially the main entrance
+and built of Bargate stone and was sometimes used as the main entrance

 Charterhouse Road, which goes under the bridge, has also undergone